PromontoryProtean/AspNetCoreFileManager/README.md

 # AspNetCoreFileManager
 A web based file manager running on ASP.NET Core.
-The project is currently built on ASP.NET Core R2.
+The project is currently built on ASP.NET Core RTM.
 Feedback, suggestions, contributions etc. are welcome.

 This project began with a need to evaluate ImageProcessor, and grew into a proof-of-concept web application to demonstrate how various open source projects can be combined to create a web-based file manager.
 It can be integrated into more complex applications such as content management systems, corporate intranets etc.